 Avoid Taking These Shortcuts

 - Don't overstuff flat rate mailers.
 Some sellers brag on YouTube about how much they can stuff into a flat rate mailer.
 Not a good idea.
 Yes, if it fits it ships, but you shouldn't be cramming items into the padded mailers.
 These mailers can burst open when overstuffed.
 Use good judgment when placing items into padded flat rate mailers.
 Flat rate mailers are free on the USPS website, and the padded ones are great for clothing, smaller shoes, and items that are not breakable.
-(Even though they are padded, it isn't a good idea to ship fragile items in padded mailers.)
+However, even though the mailers are padded, it isn't a good idea to ship fragile items in these.

 - Don't wrap packages in brown paper.
-This is an old-school way of sending packages.
-Not a good idea in today's world with the machines and automation involved in processing mail.
-The paper can get ripped off and mangled in machines, and there goes the shipping and return address.
+This is an old-school way of sending packages and isn't a good idea in today's world with the machines and automation involved in processing mail.
+The paper can get ripped off and mangled in machines, and ruin the shipping and return address.
 Always affix the shipping label directly to the package so it cannot come loose during the shipping process.

 - Don't use alcohol or beer boxes.
 This is a big no-no. According to the USPS, "Packages containing alcoholic beverages or with alcoholic beverage markings are prohibited in the mail."

 Shipping supplies are expensive.
 Bubble wrap, boxes, and packing peanuts all cost money.
 And a lot of this stuff is bad for the environment.
 Here are a few inexpensive and clever ways you can ship your items securely and avoid the high cost of shipping supplies.